mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/operations/accessing-the-cluster/index.md

 You will then see Konvoy's operations portal, which offers an overview of cluster status, and shortcuts to several dashboards to addon services such as Grafana.

+<p class="message--important"><strong>IMPORTANT: </strong>When using an automated provisioner, you should not delete the load balancer created by the cloud provider for the traefik service.
+If the load balancer is deleted, you can follow the steps below to regain access to the ops-portal.</p>

+1. Recreate the `Service` resource for `traefik-kubeaddons` in the `kubeaddons` namespace.
+If you do not have `jq`, save the output of `kubectl get service` to a file, remove the `status:` value, and `kubectl apply -f` the file.

+    ```bash
+    kubectl get service -n kubeaddons traefik-kubeaddons -o json | jq 'del(.status)' | kubectl apply -f -
+    ```

+1. Delete the `traefik` pods and let Kubernetes recreate them, this will cause a few other pods to restart with the new configuration.

+    ```bash
+    kubectl delete pods -n kubeaddons -l release=traefik-kubeaddons
+    ```

+1. Retrieve the new address.

+    ```bash
+    konvoy get ops-portal
+    ```

 ## Using kubectl

 One of the most common ways to perform administrative tasks and interact with a Kubernetes cluster is through the `kubectl` command line interface.